msupply-foundation/msupply_docs/content/mobile/introduction/introduction.md

 Please note

 * A device is typically allocated to a facility, NOT an individual user.
 As such ALL operating system (i.e. Android) user accounts set up on the device must be for the site, not a person.
-This way, if a person leaves and another person takes over operation of the device, and nothing should need to be changed.
+This way, if a person leaves and another person takes over operation of the device, nothing should need to be changed.
 * Each device running mSupply Mobile will correspond to one mSupply Store.

 #### Initialising the store